Trapper Grill at Signal Mountain Lodge: Dining With a View in Grand Teton National Park

 That being said, Trapper Grill gets so many things right!
 And here is proof….

-After reading 600+ reviews on Trapper Grill, the menu items that came up consistently as excellent and highly recommended were the fish tacos, the wings, and the fried brussel sprouts.
+After reading 600+ reviews on Trapper Grill, the menu items that came up consistently as excellent and highly recommended were the fish tacos, the wings, and the fried brussels sprouts.
 For breakfast, the winners were the Blueberry Hotcakes and the Blackberry Stuffed French Toast.

 And one last note on the nachos, one guy commented that the full order of nachos was a cheap way to feed his family of four in a national park….